Xennis/AngularJS_REST_Client_Demo/README.md

-# AngularJS REST Client Demo
+# AngularJS simple REST Client with Bootstrap UI

 ### Used software